-There are three specific guidelines the IRS expects you to meet to qualify as head of household.
+There are three specific guidelines the IRS expects you to meet to qualify as a head of household (HOH).

-First, you have to be unmarried or considered unmarried on the last day of the tax year.
+First, you have to be single or considered unmarried by the last day of the tax year.
 The IRS considers you unmarried if you meet the following criteria:

 - Your spouse didn’t live with you during the last six months of the year.